 Inspections of raw materials are carried out based on approved samples and in accordance with the sampling standards of customers.
-Only materials endorsed by third-party certification will be purchased.
+Only materials endorsed with third-party's pass result documentation will be purchased.
 Raw materials with metal contents will undergo testing for verification of such contents.
 Raw materials meeting required standards would be dispatched for use in production, while non-conforming materials would be processed and handled according to designated procedures.